DUNE/p3s/documents/src/JOB.md

 ```
 source ~np04dqm/public/vp3s/bin/activate
 ```

-Change the directory to **p3s/clients** which is mentioned above.
-Run the script to verify the environment:
+To verify that this actually worked, please change the directory to **p3s/clients** which is mentioned above.
+Run the script:
 ```
 ./verifyImport.py
 ```
 In the output you should see version of Python which is 3.5+, a couple of "OK" messages and finally the word "Success".
 If anything is amiss, contact the author of this document.

 ### Verify access to p3s server